bartbutenaers/node-red-contrib-ui-babylonjs-3d/README.md

 + Before posting a new Github issue, check whether the same issue hasn't been reported already.
 + This node is far from finished, and will certainly contain bugs.
 So keep that in mind while testing!
 + ***THIS NODE IS NOT AVAILABLE ON NPM OR IN THE NODE-RED PALETTE (SEE INSTALLATION COMMAND BELOW)!!!***
++ Only a small part of the BabylonJs API has been implemented in this node at the moment.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):